Visit the institution website for COVID‑19 updates

 Months of entry

-This programme combines the intellectual rigour of a standard MSc in Economics with insights stemming from the intersection of economics, social psychology and cognition.
+- Combine the intellectual rigour of a standard MSc in Economics with insights stemming from the intersection of economics, social psychology and cognition

-This specialised course delves into individual choice, behavioural economics and experimental economics which will take you from the standard models that underpin behavioural sciences, to the current developments in the field, be it applied to labour economics, behavioural finance or behavioural public finance.
+- Explore individual choice, behavioural economics and experimental economics which will take you from the standard models that underpin behavioural sciences, to the current developments in the field

 Information for international students